Envirometrix/PredictiveSoilMapping/main.md

 This chapter addresses the following two main issues:

--   What went wrong with with past national to state level conventional soil, and other terrestrial resource, inventory programs and can they now be renewed and resurrected?
+-   What caused past national to state level conventional soil, and other terrestrial resource, inventory programs to anthropy and disappear globally and can they now be renewed and resurrected?

 -   How can the methods and ideas behind PSM be adopted and applied to